xiang58/theme-changer/README.md

 # Theme Changer
-* App to change themes
+* App to select a random theme from a list of available themes